antmicro/audio-latency-tester/README.md

 python3 audio_capture.py <file>`
 ```

-You can find the timestamps in `timestamps.log`.
+You can find the timestamps in `timestamps-capture.log`.

 ### Windows 11 support